-- Whether the project promotes increased coordination with nongovernmental entities for the demonstration of technologies and research applications to facilitate technology transfer. - Judges must sign the COI/NDA before participating in any review processes. - Judges shall not have personal or financial interests in any entity that is a registered participant in a prize; be an employee, officer, director, or agent of any entity that is a registered participant in a prize; or have a familial or financial relationship with an individual who is a registered participant.
+- Whether the project promotes increased coordination with nongovernmental entities for the demonstration of technologies and research applications to facilitate technology transfer. - Judges must sign the conflict of interest (COI)/non-disclosure agreement (NDA) before participating in any review processes. - Judges shall not have personal or financial interests in any entity that is a registered participant in a prize; be an employee, officer, director, or agent of any entity that is a registered participant in a prize; or have a familial or financial relationship with an individual who is a registered participant.